arnu515/erlang-etf.js/README.md

 Atoms are returned as an object of the `Atom` class.
 The `ATOM_EXT` and `SMALL_ATOM_EXT` parsers don't actually check if the atom encoding is `latin-1` or not.
 The (codepoint) length of the atom is checked, however (max = 255).

+## Lists

+Lists are returned as an object of the `List` class.
+All list elements should be of a supported type, including the tail.

+## Tuples

+Tuples are returned as an object of the `Tuple` class.
+All tuple elements should be of a supported type.